opencybersecurityalliance/kestrel-lang/docs/talks.rst

 Kestrel was debuted at RSA Conference 2021: `The Game of Cyber Threat Hunting:
-The Return of the Fun`_ with the goal of an :ref:`overview/index:Human-Machine Symbiosis`, its key design concepts :ref:`language:Entity-Based Reasoning` and :ref:`language:Composable Hunt Flow`, and a `small-enterprise APT hunting demo`_ with TTP pattern matching, cross-host provenance tracking, TI-enrichment, machine learning analytics, and more.
+The Return of the Fun`_ with the goal of an :ref:`overview/index:Human-Machine Symbiosis`, its key design concepts :ref:`language/tac:Entity-Based Reasoning` and :ref:`language/tac:Composable Hunt Flow`, and a `small-enterprise APT hunting demo`_ with TTP pattern matching, cross-host provenance tracking, TI-enrichment, machine learning analytics, and more.